Quantum phase estimation with optimal confidence interval using three control qubits: Introduction

 The estimate can be improved to arbitrary precision by using larger powers of $U$.
 In the case of factoring, these powers may be performed with similar complexity to $U$, so it is convenient to use the simple textbook form of QPE with large powers of $U$.
 In contrast, for ground state energy estimation, $U$ is an operator that encodes the Hamiltonian describing the physical system of interest.
 In that context, higher powers of $U$ correspond to Hamiltonian simulations with longer evolution time, or more applications of the qubitised operator \cite{BerryNPJ18,Poulin18}.
 This means that the complexity increases linearly in the power of $U$, and these powers constitute the majority of the cost of the algorithm.

 This motivates us to find ways to modify the QPE algorithm to maximise the accuracy of the phase estimate with minimal applications of $U$.
 The first step of the QPE algorithm, as described in most textbooks \cite{nielsen2010quantum}, is to prepare an equal superposition state on a control register.
 Replacement of this step with preparation of a different state is one way to improve the accuracy of QPE.
-If the goal is to perform measurements with minimum mean-square error, then the control register can instead be in a state with amplitudes according to a sine function, which is easily prepared \cite{luis1996optimum,babbush2018encoding,najafi2023optimum}.
-Alternatively, in many applications the goal is to provide a confidence interval for the estimate, for example when sampling states with imperfect overlap with the ground state \cite{berry2024rapid}.